uboslinux/ubos-docs/sphinx/developers/setting-up-development-machine.rst

 For UBOS development, you can use:

 * a spare x86_64 PC
-* a virtual machine using VirtualBox on a Mac, PC or other Linux box
+* a virtual machine using VirtualBox or VMware on a Mac, PC or other Linux box
 * a spare ARM-based device, like a Raspberry Pi.
 (Not recommended: see :doc:`FAQ <faq>`)

 We recommend you use Arch Linux for UBOS development.
 Arch is very similar to UBOS, and